A systematic study of AGN feedback in a disk galaxy using MACER II: predictions of X-ray surface brightness profiles and comparison with eROSITA observations: The Zou et al. (2026) simulations

 \subsection{The {\it MACER} framework}

 The simulations are performed within the {\it MACER} framework, which is a model designed to simulate the evolution of an individual galaxy, with a particular focus on the role of AGN feedback.
-The physics of {\it MACER} is described in detail in \citet{2018ApJ...857..121Y}.
-In the present paper, we use the two-dimensional version from \cite{2018ApJ...857..121Y}.
+The physics of {\it MACER} is described in detail in \citet{2018ApJ...857..121Y}\footnote{ Recently, the AGN-related physics introduced in MACER has been incorporated into the cosmological simulation {\it IllustrisTNG} \citep{2026arXiv260315235Z}.}.
 The model self-consistently follows the interplay among a supermassive black hole, a dark matter halo, a stellar bulge, a stellar disk, a rotationally supported gaseous disk, and cosmological inflow.
 Key physical processes, such as AGN and stellar feedback, star formation, and radiative cooling, are all incorporated.

-Compared to large-scale cosmological simulations, {\it MACER} not only achieves significantly higher spatial resolution but also features a meticulous treatment of black hole accretion and feedback.
+Compared to large-scale cosmological simulations, the {\it MACER} model achieves significantly higher spatial resolution while providing a refined treatment of black hole accretion and feedback.
+While a comprehensive comparison is presented in \citet{2025arXiv251102796H}, we highlight several key distinctions below.
 The inner boundary of the simulation is set to be smaller than the Bondi radius of the accretion flow.
 By combining the mass flux at the inner boundary with the theory of black hole accretion, we can reliably calculate the black hole accretion rate at the event horizon, which determines the power of the AGN and is therefore essential for modeling AGN feedback.
 Once the mass accretion rate is obtained, the AGN outputs—namely radiation, wind, and jet—are prescribed based on accretion theory.
 Specifically, accretion is classified into cold and hot modes according to the accretion rate.
 The properties of wind and jet (e.g., velocity and mass flux) in the hot mode are derived directly from small-scale GRMHD simulations of black hole accretion and jet formation \citep[e.g.,][]{Yanghai_2021}, while those in the cold mode are informed directly by observations \citep[e.g.,][]{2015MNRAS.451.4169G}.
 These outputs are then injected at the inner boundary of the simulation domain, enabling a self-consistent calculation of their momentum and energy feedback on the ISM.
 This approach offers substantially greater precision than the phenomenological approach commonly adopted in cosmological simulations, where a fixed fraction of AGN power is often deposited into an assumed region around the AGN.